Donna Harun: Personal life

-She was born Donna Frederika Rubyanti on February 21, 1968, in Bandung.
+She was born Donna Frederika Rubyanti on 21 February 1968, in Bandung.
 She is the younger sister of the model Regina Ursula Shandi.
 She is divorced from Ardy Gustav and they have one son, Ricky Harun, who works as an actor and model.

-In 1996, she married Hendra Rahtomo, who is the grandson of the first President of Indonesia, Soekarno.
+In 1996, she married Hendra Rahtomo/Romy Soekarno, who is the grandson of the first President of Indonesia, Soekarno.
 They have one son named Jeje Soekarno, who is also an actor.